lianavaleria15/readme-generator/README.md

 # Readme Generator

-A command-line application that dynamically generates a professional README.md file from a user's input using Node.Js and Inquiry
+A command-line application that dynamically generates a professional readme file from a user's input using Node.Js and Inquiry.Js

 ## Table of Contents